 For the most recent updates – follow us on Facebook, Twitter and Instagram.

 2020 was not a year known for it’s superlatives.
 Having said that, for a 10 day period just before Christmas Lake Hodges had a little visitor.
 The Vermilion Flycatcher is a bird native to the desert and is very seldom seen around Lake Hodges.
 The last documented sighting was in 2010 at the east side of the lake in the Bernardo Bay area.
 However, this is the first time one has ever been photographed here at the Lake.
-When you know the Lake as well as Brian, you can find some hidden gems.

 This is the first time a Vermillion Flycatcher has ever been photographed at Lake Hodges.
 Lake Hodges Photo Tours

 Every morning we walk the shores of Lake Hodges.
 Angus is an Australian Cattle dog that often poses in prime locations for sunrise photographs.
 While walking we check out the weather conditions, Lake level, bird activity, animal activity and other factors to determine what will likely to happen on the Lake that day.
 Feel free to follow Lake Hodges Photo Tours Facebook page to see the best of them.